Research Enterprise CRM/CLM

 UX Lead Researcher

-Provide guidance, write research plan, interview questions, and surveys, for an American Fortune 50 multinational ready-to-eat/ready-to-drink franchise chain, one of the largest corporations in the world.
+Provide guidance, write research plan, interview questions, and surveys, for an American Fortune 50 multinational corporation of a ready-to-eat/ready-to-drink franchise chain known for coffee.

 Lead a 3 person research team to gather requirements about the CRM/CLM application, and the needs of stakeholders.
 The research team's specialties include supply chain management, audit, and user experience design.
 We met with the CEO and his team to kick off the research, to discuss their needs and timeframe, and the results they are seeking.
 The CEO gave us carte blanche to meet with anyone in the company.